Thu, Mar 30, 2017

 "It's always such an honor for the Reese's Senior Bowl to recognize our annual Hall of Fame inductees and this 2017 class represents an exceptional group,” said Reese’s Senior Bowl Executive Director Phil Savage.

 The trio makes up the 29th class in the Senior Bowl Hall of Fame, presented by Mobile Gas, and pushes the total number of inductees to 114 – an exclusive club when you consider more than 5,000 players have donned a Senior Bowl uniform in its 68-year history.

-The three former Senior Bowlers will be inducted March 30 at the Battle House Hotel in downtown Mobile, Ala., and join a prestigious group that includes Joe Namath, Walter Payton, Dan Marino, Bo Jackson and Brett Favre.
+The three former Senior Bowlers were inducted at the Battle House Hotel in downtown Mobile, Ala., and join a prestigious group that includes Joe Namath, Walter Payton, Dan Marino, Bo Jackson and Brett Favre.

 Harbaugh played in the 1987 Senior Bowl as a quarterback out of Michigan.
 He was a first-round draft pick of the Chicago Bears and spent 15 seasons in the NFL as a player, suiting up for five different clubs.
 ‘Captain Comeback,’ as he was called for his late-game heroics, completed 2,305 of 3,918 passes for 26,288 yards and 129 touchdowns in 177 games.
 In 1995, he was named the AFC Offensive Player of the Year, the NFL Comeback Player of the Year and earned a Pro Bowl selection after leading the Indianapolis Colts to the AFC Championship Game.

 “Jim Harbaugh's love of competition was displayed on the field during his playing days at Michigan and over his 15 years in the National Football League,” Savage said.
 “Now, he is recognized as one of the best coaches in the game, having achieved noteworthy success at both the college and professional levels.”